 Generally, it takes anywhere between 24 to 48 hours to get approved for Adsense.
 Sometimes it can even take up to 1 to 2 weeks.

-Let’s start with creating ad units manually first.
+Now, that you have a better idea about ad units let’s start with creating ad units manually first.

 Head over to your Adsense dashboard click on “Add” and press “Overview”.